adus/portal-documentation/_documents/downloads.md

 ---
 title: "Downloads"
 ---
-In addition to being able to download data from each page in PORTAL, the _Downloads_ page provides the opportunity to download data over longer time frames, multiple locations, or both.
+In addition to being able to download data from each page in PORTAL, the [_Downloads_](http://new.portal.its.pdx.edu:8080/downloads/) page provides the opportunity to download data over longer time frames, multiple locations, or both.
+The data available through the downloads page is the same as is available through the API.

 ## Learning objectives
 By the end of the tutorial users should be able to: